Visit my singing & songwriting website JoannaCS.com

-- NCVS: Check Your Meds The National Centre for Voice & Speech has a page where you can look up your medications, and discover any negative side-effects to your voice.
+The National Centre for Voice & Speech provides this resource, where you can look up your medications, and discover any negative side-effects to your voice.

-- Vocal Cords Singing If you have never seen vocal cords from a birds-eye view before, this is a nice introduction.
-There are no scientific descriptions, just four singers making some beautiful music, while you watch their little muscles sing.
+If you haven’t seen vocal cords from a birds-eye view before, this is a nice introduction.
+There are no scientific descriptions, just four singers making some beautiful music.
+Watch their little muscles sing!

-- MRI of Beatboxing, Speech, and Classical Singing For a side view of the voice in action, check out this fascinating footage of selected MRI’s.
-You can watch the tongues’ highly automated movements, and the adjustments of each subject’s vocal tract during vocalization.
-Please note that MRI’s are taken while the subject is lying down, so all the movements you see are affected by a different relationship to gravity than when we sit or stand.
+For a side view of the voice in action, check out this fascinating MRI footage.
+The vocalists tongues’ perform highly-automated movements, and the adjustments of each vocal tract shows great motor skill.
+Please note that MRI’s are taken lying down, so all the movements you see are affected by a different relationship to gravity than when we sit or stand.

-- Every Day Voice Care The Lifestyle Guide For Singers And Talkers, by Joanna Cazden, MFA, MS-CCC and SLP Joanna Cazden is the perfect author for this guide; she has lived the life of a touring singer and speaker, and faced the challenges associated with heavy voice use first-hand.
+Joanna Cazden is the perfect author for this guide; she lived the life of a touring singer and speaker, and faced the challenges associated with heavy voice use first-hand.
 She knows what professional voice-users need to know.
 Order this book to fill in your knowledge gaps and learn what it takes to take care of your voice.

-- The Vocal Pitstop: Keeping Your Voice On Track, by Adam D. Rubin, M.D.
 Already experiencing vocal trouble?
-While you are waiting for your appointment with a qualified Vocologist, or are still looking for one you can access, get some answers from a renowned Laryngologist.
+While you are waiting for your appointment with a qualified Vocologist, or are looking for one, get some answers from a reputable Laryngologist.
 This book is only 76 pages, and is jam-packed with technical and practical information for the voice-user in crisis.
-If your voice is doing just fine, this book (along with Every Day Voice Care) will be a valuable resource to go through and then save for a rainy day.
+If your voice is doing just fine, this book (along with Every Day Voice Care) will be a valuable resource to go through and save for a rainy day.

-- Body and Voice: Somatic Re-education, by Marina Gilman, M.M, M.A, SLP and Guild Certified Feldenkrais Practitioner® Here is another exciting perspective, which begins to incorporate the body and alignment aspects of singing in more depth and on a motor level.
-This particular perspective speaks to me, and I highly recommend somatic re-education to anyone serious about their singing.
+This book begins to incorporate the body and alignment aspects of singing in more depth and on a motor level.
+This particular approach to voice work speaks to me, and I highly recommend somatic re-education to anyone serious about their singing